Thyssenkrupp in talks with peers over steel business - source

-The talks, to be unveiled as part of a strategy revamp on Monday which is likely to include shutting or selling assets, follow a 372 million euro ($402 million) loss Thyssenkrupp Steel Europe, Germany's largest steelmaker, posted in the first half of the group's fiscal year.
+The talks, to be unveiled as part of a strategy revamp later on Monday, follow a 372 million euro ($402 million) loss that Thyssenkrupp Steel Europe, Germany's largest steelmaker, posted in the first half of the group's fiscal year.

+The update is expected to accelerate Thyssenkrupp's dismantling, a process that started last year when the group essentially put most of its divisions, including car parts, warships and plant building on the block.

+Shares in Thyssenkrupp, which have lost nearly two-thirds of their value over the past 12 months after a raft of profit warnings and dwindling investor confidence, were 5.6% higher at 0806 GMT.

 Ever since a strategy u-turn a year ago, which saw Thyssenkrupp dropping plans for a joint venture with India's Tata Steel TISC.NS in favour of a sale of its prized elevator unit, the group continued to champion the merits of steel consolidation.